MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## Distribute and in-app updates are blocking my automated UI tests

 If you're running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
 We recommend to not enable App Center Distribute for your UI tests.

+## Google Play reject the application after adding DistributePlay

+Google Play rejecting apps that use the `Distribute` module because it contains in-app update implementation.
+To avoid this situation in App Center SDK exist `DistributePlay` module which contains stubs for the main module.
+It replaces the main assemble to assemble with stubs API without additional changes in the code from the customer side.
+If after replacing `Distribute` module to `DistributePlay` you still receive rejecting message please check the next things:
+- Make sure that you replace `Distribute` to `DistributePlay` in all your releases for all your publishing groups in Google Play Console;
+- If you use `Xamarin.Forms` please make sure that you add the `DistributePlay` module to both shared and `Xamarin.Android` projects;
+- After building your apk file should not contain the `Microsoft.AppCenter.Distribute.Android.Bindings.dll` assembly.
+See [guideline](https://developer.android.com/studio/build/apk-analyzer) about analyzing your build with APK Analyzer.

 ## Messages in the console that indicate that the database couldn't be opened on iOS